Playing the guitar is fun and relaxing. If you want to improve your skills, then you need to practice regularly.

 You should make sure that your shoulder and elbow are kept low, allowing your arm to point upwards slightly.
 Avoid moving your wrist too far forwards, and make sure you are arching your hand.

-To conclude, it is best to learn the different varieties of playing the C minor chord, as each one will be most suited to a particular style of playing, or song.
+To conclude, it is best to learn the different varieties of c minor chord guitar, as each one will be most suited to a particular style of playing, or song.

 Although barre chords are feared by many, once you have mastered them they open the door to many other songs and styles of playing.